 However, at least one of the attack avenues can be sealed off: Retrieving of the secret data from the database using the credentials of the web applicationContinue reading “Protecting databases against credentials theft”

 Neither syslog over TCP nor syslog over UDP implement any application layer confirmation of the receipt of any log messages.
-If anything occurs between the writing to the buffer or the sending of the log over the socket and the logs having been written to the disk on the receiver, those logs are permanently lost.Continue reading “No, syslog is not reliable.”
+If anything occurs between the writing to the buffer or the sending of the log over the socket and the logs having been written to the disk on the receiver, those logs are permanently lost.Continue reading “Syslog is unreliable – Use RELP instead”

 Here’s an example line for default.pa or similiar, or for running using pacmd.
 I haven’t tested it, but pulseaudio accepts this line just fine:

 load-module module-echo-cancel use_master_format=1 aec_method=webrtc use_volume_sharing=1 aec_args=”analog_gain_control=0 digital_gain_control=1 beamforming=1 mic_geometry=-0.04,0,0,0.04,0,0 target_direction=4.71238898,0,0″ source_master=alsa_input.usb-046d_0821_FDA941A0-00.analog-stereo sink_master=alsa_output.pci-0000_43_00.1.hdmi-stereo-extra3 source_name=echoCancel_source sink_name=echoCancel_sink

 Needs LC_NUMERIC=C in environment to be able to correctly read the mic_geometry.
 Using commas instead of periods doesn’t work.

 if you use systemd, just use a drop-in (e.g. create one using systemctl edit)